BP162 - Bachelor of Information Technology

 - Present a clear, coherent and independent exposition of software applications, alternative IT solutions, and decision recommendations to both IT and non-IT personnel via technical reports of professional standard and technical presentations.

 You will learn to work as an effective and productive team member in a range of professional and social situations, in particular to:

 - Work effectively in different roles, to form, manage, and successfully produce outcomes from teams, whose members may have diverse cultural backgrounds and life circumstances, and differing levels of technical expertise.

-You will be required to accept responsibility for your own learning and make informed decisions about judging and adopting appropriate behavior in professional and social situations.
-This includes accepting the responsibility for life-long learning.
+You will be required to accept responsibility for your own learning and make informed decisions about judging and adopting appropriate behaviour in professional and social situations.
+This includes accepting the responsibility for independent life-long learning.
 Specifically, you will learn to:

-- Effectively apply relevant standards, ethical considerations, and an understanding of legal and privacy issues to designing software applications and other software systems.
+- Effectively apply relevant standards, ethical considerations, and an understanding of legal and privacy issues to designing software applications and IT systems.

 [Previous: Overview] [Next: Program delivery and structure]